it-at-m/opensource.muenchen.de/software/keycloak.md

 Keycloak is an open source software product that enables single sign-on with identity and access management for modern applications and services.

 ---

+The IT construction guideline *digital identities* defines that digital identities, regardless of whether they concern employees or citizens, are always stored in the company's own data center and managed with Keycloak.